ellenwterry/Introduction/README.md

 About Professor Ellen Terry

 Ellen Terry began her career in M&A consulting at Deloitte, developing econometric models for industry forecasting and valuation.
-She then worked with Microsoft for a decade, leading development and implementation of industry solutions and models, working with Microsoft Research, the Santa Fe Institute, Accenture and EY.
+She then worked for Microsoft, leading development and implementation of industry solutions and models and working with Microsoft Research at the Santa Fe Institute.

 Post-Microsoft, she worked for GE as Director of Planning and Programs, and JP Morgan as VP Data Science.
 She's currently a Professor of Practice and an independent consultant.